opentraveldata/geobases/README.rst

  >>> geo_t = GeoBase(data='stations', verbose=False)

 You can provide other values for the *data* parameter.
-All data sources are documented in a single *yaml* file.
+All data sources are documented in a single *yaml* file:

-Here is an overview:

 -  *data="ori\_por"* will load a local version of `this file <https://github.com/opentraveldata/optd/raw/trunk/refdata/ORI/ori_por_public.csv>`_,